notpeter/playdate-luacats/README.md

 ## Alternative Usage

-If you would like a minimal set of API definitions that does not include the English function annotations from Playdate SDK docs, you can use this minimal [stub.lua](https://github.com/notpeter/playdate-docdef/blob/main/stub.lua) from the [notpeter/playdate-docdef repo](https://github.com/notpeter/playdate-docdef/) instead of the fully annotated [stub.lua](library/stub.lua) in this repo.
+If you would like a minimal set of API definitions that does not include the English documentation from Playdate SDK docs, you can use this minimal [stub.lua](https://github.com/notpeter/playdate-docdef/blob/main/stub.lua) from the [notpeter/playdate-docdef repo](https://github.com/notpeter/playdate-docdef/) instead of the fully annotated [stub.lua](library/stub.lua) in this repo.